Slevinski/slevinski.github.io/series/sutton-signwriting-infrastructure-initiative/entries/infrastructure-and-stewardship/snapshot.md

 The central institutional task is not invention.

-It is:
+In plain terms, it is:

 > **stabilization, documentation, and institutionalization**

+That means keeping existing systems running, documenting them clearly, and giving them stronger institutional support.

 ## Asset Classes

 ### 1. Domains and Public Web Presence

-Current stewardship includes a portfolio of domains such as:
+Current maintenance includes a portfolio of domains such as:

 * SignWriting
 * SignPuddle